 The variety of all living things, including plants, animals and micro-organisms, the genes they contain, and the ecosystems of which they form a part.
 It is not static, but is constantly changing.
 It is increased by genetic change and evolutionary processes and reduced by processes such as habitat degradation, population decline, and extinction.

 — National Strategy for the Conservation of Australia's Biological Diversity (Department of Environment (then DEST) 1996)

 Despite its small size, level of development and proximity to a major city, the Woollahra municipality contains a diverse range of ecosystem elements.
 Ecosystem elements and habitat types include:

 Due to the range of habitat areas, and the sections of remnant native bushland, Woollahra provides feeding grounds, shelter, nesting and transport corridors for a range of threatened and vulnerable species.

 Listed flora species include:

-In 2015 Council completed its Draft Woollahra Biodiversity Conservation Strategy 2015-2025.
+In 2015 Council adopted the Woollahra Biodiversity Conservation Strategy 2015-2025.
 This Strategy represents the first documentation of the strategic direction of Council to conserve the valuable flora and fauna within the Woollahra municipality.

 Download the documents here: